tariqghd/SpeedYolo/README.md

 ## Speed Login Configuration
 1. As interactive login is requred in this project that show you live video you need to enable ssh login with -X support.
 Please check this [link](https://www.concordia.ca/ginacody/aits/support/faq/xserver.html) to do that.
-2. If you didn't know how to login to speed and prepare working environment please check the manual in the follwing [link](https://github.com/NAG-DevOps/speed-hpc/blob/master/doc/speed-manual.pdf).
+2. If you didn't know how to login to speed and prepare working environment please check the manual in the follwing [link](https://github.com/NAG-DevOps/speed-hpc/blob/master/doc/speed-manual.pdf) section 2.

-After you loged in change your working directory to /speed-scratch/$USER diectory.
+After you loged in change your working directory to `/speed-scratch/$USER` diectory.
 ```
 cd /speed-scratch/$USER/
 ```

 ## Development Environment Preperation.
 The pre-requisites to prepare the virtual development environment using anaconda is located in *environment.yml*.
-You can check [speed manual](https://github.com/NAG-DevOps/speed-hpc/blob/master/doc/speed-manual.pdf) section three for more inforamtion.
+You can check [speed manual](https://github.com/NAG-DevOps/speed-hpc/blob/master/doc/speed-manual.pdf) section 3 for more inforamtion.
 1. Starting by loading anaconda module
 ```
 module load anaconda/default